-A P-Card Purchase Order (PCARD) is used by campuses for approval of purchases to be placed using the p-card that exceeds \$250.
-The same requirements for a typical purchase order are still required for a p-card purchase order except that it is done like a blanket with only one line item.
+A P-Card Purchase Order (PCARD) is used by campus/departments for approval of purchases to be placed using the p-card that exceeds \$249.99 campus using general or activity funds and that exceeds \$749.99 for department general funds.
+The same requirements for a typical purchase order are still required for a p-card purchase order.
 This purchase will not be sent to the vendor.
-Once the purchase order is processed by Purchasing, the campus will be notified by MUNIS that the purchase order is printed and now the staff can place the order and/or issue the p-card to make necessary purchases.
-The purchase order will be liquidated at time of p-card statement allocation.
+Once the purchase order is processed by Purchasing, the campus/department will be notified by MUNIS that the purchase order is printed and now the staff can place the order and/or issue the p-card to make necessary purchases.
+The purchase order will be closed after printing so the p-card statement can be allocated.
 See P-Card Manual for further details regarding the P-Card Purchase Order process.